-Dinner time driving you crazy?
+Dinner time driving you crazy and looking for an easy dinner recipe?
 Cooking a wholesome and delicious meal is easy when you have lentils in your pantry.
-Double the ingredients in this crispy lentil fritter recipe and your kids can enjoy it for packed lunch or even a quick weeknight meal.
+Double the ingredients in this crispy lentil fritters recipe and your kids can enjoy it for school lunch or even a quick weeknight meal.

 Disclaimer: This post is sponsored as part of the Lentils.org #GetPrepped #LoveLentils campaign.
 The opinion and narrative is all mine.